-13) Inspect the bit bushing for wear or cracks.
-Lubricate the bit bushing with oil and Install it in to the chuck side of hammer, knock the bushing in with a brass punch.
-Observe, O-ring must be down to chuck side of hammer.
+3) Inspect the bit bushing for wear or cracks.
+Lubricate the bit bushing with oil and place it in to the chuck side of the hammer.
+Knock the bushing in with a brass punch.
+Observe, the o-ring must be down to the chuck side of the hammer.

-14) Lubricate the splines on drill bit with thread grease, Install the driver chuck and bit retaining ring on to the drill bit with the thicker side of retaining ring facing upwards.
+4) Lubricate the splines on the drill bit with thread grease, Install the driver chuck and bit retaining ring on to the drill bit with the thicker side of retaining ring facing upwards.
 Install the complete unit to the hammer, smear the chuck thread with thread grease and tight by hand.